crackergirl/open-basic-api/README.md

 We have done some php classes with an approach based on unit testing.

-At first, we have defined two classes that perform the behavior of a service.
+At first, we have defined two classes that perform the behavior of a service and controller.

-These classes are located in the directory application/Application/UserBasicAPI
+These classes are located in the directory app/Application/UserBasicAPI and app/Infrastructure/Controllers

+Controllers we have done:

+- GetUserController

+- GetUserControllerWithoutID

+- GetUserListController

 We have also implemented test classes to control the requests that are done.
 Integration and unit testing concepts have been used.